jepler/Jepler_CircuitPython_udecimal/README.rst

 * `Adafruit CircuitPython <https://github.com/adafruit/circuitpython>`_

-Note that some CircuitPython core changes were needed to support udecimal.
-Please use CircuitPython 6.0.0-rc.1 or newer with udecimal.

 The library also runs on desktop Python3, and should give numerically identical results across all platorms.